kctamcode/misc_crypto_math/README.md

 References

-Kate, Aniket, Gregory M. Zaverucha, and Ian Goldberg.
-"Constant-size commitments to polynomials and their applications."
-Advances in Cryptology-ASIACRYPT 2010: 16th International Conference on the Theory and Application of Cryptology and Information Security, Singapore, December 5-9, 2010.
-Proceedings 16.
-Springer Berlin Heidelberg, 2010.

 Berrut, Jean-Paul, and Lloyd N. Trefethen.
 "Barycentric lagrange interpolation."
 SIAM review 46.3 (2004): 501-517.

 Werner, Wilhelm.
 "Polynomial interpolation: Lagrange versus newton."
 Mathematics of computation 43.167 (1984): 205-217.